 Each year, the members of SALT choose one project for the World Relief Campaign, a major fundraising effort that is carried out during the spring semester.
-SALT has successfully raised nearly $80,000 in just the last six projects, including the 2013 campaign to fund improvements at Red Cloud Indian School on the Pine Ridge Indian Reservation (South Dakota).
 The 2014 project is called Kick-Start Kibera: Crafting a Brighter Future.
+Thanks to everyone who has supported the campaign.
+The goal has been reached, with a total of $30,137.00 raised!

 Kick-Start Kibera: Crafting a Brighter Future